habanerohq/pantry/README.markdown

 ## Resolving foreign keys

 Any foreign keys on the stacked rows cannot be relied upon in the target database.
-This is because newly loaded records will have different keys to the those they had in their original database.
+This is because newly loaded rows will have different keys to the those they had in their original database.
 Any foreign keys that refer to them become invalid.
 So as Pantry stacks a row, it examines the corresponding model's associations and determines a value id for each foreign key on the row.
 Pantry stores all foreign value ids when it stacks a row so that during a load, it can calculate a new foreign key on the target database.

 Pantry can handle polymorphic associations.

+## Stack references

+Now that we've discussed how pantry resolves foreign keys, let's look a more advanced stacking scenario.

+Sometimes you may want to stack records that contain foreign keys to records that you <italics>don't</italics> want to stack.
+You'll want to do this if you have a target database that already has those other records loaded.

+Let's look at an example.
+Suppose you have a target database of customers, purchase orders and order items.
+Suppose you have another source database (let's call it the source database) that has the customers replicated, but the purchase orders are unique, maybe because they're from a different sales territory.
+You want to stack only the purchase order and order item records from the source database, not the customer records, because they are duplicated in the target database.

+In this scenario we still need to know how to find the customer records on the target database so that we add the purchase orders to the correct customers.
+This is just another case of defining what the id_values are for customers.
+We use the <code>refers_to</code> to do this.

+    class OrderPantry < Pantry::Base
+      def initialize
+        refers_to Customer, id_value_methods => [:customer_number]
+        can_stack PurchaseOrder, id_value_methods => [:purchase_order_number]
+        can_stack OrderItem, id_value_methods => [:order, :description]
+      end
+    end

+When this pantry is stacked, any time the process encounters a foreign_key that points to a customer, it will generate the correct id_values and store them in the pantry.
+When the pantry is used later, the process uses the stacked id_values for customers to locate the correct customer on the target database and uses its id as the foreign key wherever it's needed.

+Using this technique, you can "stitch" data records from many different databases, as long as you can devise a scheme for defining id_values for all the records you want to stack and use.

 ## Handling collisions

-Pantry implements schemes for handling row collisions, i.e when a stacked row has the same value id as an existing row on the target database.
-According to these schemes, usually either the existing record or the new record is the one that persists after upload.
+Pantry implements strategies for handling row collisions, i.e when a stacked row has the same value id as an existing row on the target database.
+According to these strategies, usually either the existing row or the new row is the one that persists after upload.
 In order of precedence:

-1. first, if a created_at column exists, Pantry takes the row with the later created_at value (this is not yet implemented)
+1. first, if a <code>created_at</code> column exists, Pantry takes the row with the later <code>created_at</code> value (this is not yet implemented)
-2. next, if an updated_At column exists, Pantry takes the row with the later updated_at value (this is not yet implemented)
+2. next, if an <code>updated_at</code> column exists, Pantry takes the row with the later <code>updated_at</code> value (this is not yet implemented)
 3. finally, Pantry will skip the incoming stacked row leave the existing row untouched

 ## Explicitly defining an on-collision strategy